inside.ewu.edu

 Pre-requisites: admission into graduate program in psychology or graduate standing and instructor permission.

-This course is designed to teach strategies in diagnosing mental disorders.
+Designed to teach strategies in diagnosing mental disorders.
 Strategies for differential diagnosis along with consideration of cultural diversity and ethnic differences are explored.

 PSYC 539.
 SEMINAR IN SPECIAL TOPICS.
 1-5 Credits.